exosphere-project/exosphere/contributing.md

 For these tests to work, you will need:

-1. Access to a Jetstream allocation
+1. Access to a Jetstream1 allocation
 2. Valid TACC (Texas Advanced Computing Center) credentials
 3. Set `taccusername` and `taccpass` environment variables in the GitLab CI/CD settings of your own fork of Exosphere